Siberian-Cyborg/robotics/README.md

 Direct and inverse kinematics and dynamics of a serial 6DOF robot arm written in Matlab

-Use the following browser based tool to animate the robot https://web.am.ed.tum.de/roboterdynamik_praktikum/
+Use the following browser based tool to animate the robot. https://web.am.ed.tum.de/roboterdynamik_praktikum/

 # Direct Kinematics